TritonDataCenter/rfd/rfd/0114/README.md

 field just like the one at vmadm described above.

 These will be the only options when creating a GPGPU VM at VMAPI.
 Either a package or an `assigned_devices` array.
+As a future enhancement we may want to allow specifying a variant in the assigned\_devices array rather than a specific device id.

 When loading VMs from VMAPI, the `assigned_devices` array will be visible, again matching what one would see with `vmadm`.
-This field will not initially be updatable but the ability to modify `assigned_devices` is a logical future enhancement.
+This field will not initially be updatable but the ability to modify `assigned_devices` is a logical future enhancement, though this would require restarting the VM.

 #### CNAPI